Do you want to add a special touch to your morning cup of coffee?

-I usually store my syrups for up to two weeks in the fridge.
+I usually store my syrups in the fridge for up to two weeks.
 After that, the flavor will be less intense, and I like to make a new batch instead.

 I like to use a glass bottle for my syrups.
-You can also use a mason jar if you’re making a bigger batch!
+You can also use a mason jar to make a bigger batch!

-Now that you have all the information you need to get started, it’s time to put this Irish cream syrup to the test by following the recipe below:
+Now that you have all the information you need to get started, it’s time to put this Irish cream syrup to the test!